csci344/spring2023/pages/_assignments/tutorial09.md

 Feel free to jazz up your template any way you like!
 * [Jinja Cheatsheet](https://www.codecademy.com/learn/learn-flask/modules/flask-templates-and-forms/cheatsheet)

+{:#extra_credit}
 ## 5. Extra Credit (5pts)
 If you have more time, please also try `exercise6`.
 It's similar to `exercise5`, but requires a Jinja

 ### 1. Looping using Jinja
-In exercise 5, you only showed a single restaurant.
+In `exercise5`, you only display a single restaurant.
 Look at the <a href="https://jinja.palletsprojects.com/en/3.0.x/templates/" target="_blank">Jinja documentation</a> and see if you can figure out how to output all of the matching restaurants for the search (not just the first one).
 See if you can make your template look like this one:

 <img class="large frame" src="/spring2023/assets/images/tutorials/tutorial09/restaurants.png" />